janeirodigital/shapetrees-java/README.md

  * [shapetrees-java-core](shapetrees-java-core/README.md) - Core validation functionality and any classes required to interact with the API are present here
 * [shapetrees-java-client-http](shapetrees-java-client-http/README.md) - Provides an (abstract) implementation of ShapeTreeClient for HTTP clients
-* [shapetrees-java-client-core](shapetrees-java-client-core/README.md) - Defines a proposed interface for any shape tree client implementations
  * [shapetrees-java-okhttp](shapetrees-java-okhttp/README.md) - Provides a shape tree client implemented
    with [OkHttp](https://github.com/square/okhttp/).
 This client can perform client-side validation by using an interceptor or interact directly with a server that performs server-side validation